Mid

 Free

-Every year on the Sunday before National Sports Day in Naha, Okinawa, a Tug-of-War event is held, attracting thousands of participants, and even more spectators.
-With a 40-metric-ton and 200-meter long rope, it got in the Guinness Book of World Records in 1997 for being the largest tug-of-war event in the world.
+With a 40-metric-ton and 200-meter-long rope, it got into the Guinness Book of World Records in 1997 for being the largest tug-of-war event in the world.
 Each side accommodates up to 15,000 participants.

-Top tip: Read our full guide on visiting the Naha Tug-of-War Festival.
+Pro tip: Read our full guide on visiting the Naha Tug-of-War Festival.

-Closest to the Prefectural Office Station on the Yui Rail line, the race is held in the heart of Naha.
+The parade is located on Kokusai Dōri, while the tug-of-war is at Highway 58 (Kumoji Crossing) — this is closest to the Prefectural Office Station on the Yui Rail Line.
 If you’re unsure of how to reach Okinawa in the first place, then we have a handy guide from Tokyo.

 Accommodation